hackathon-cli-recommendation/cli-recommendation/Docs/guidance_for_az_search_scenario.md

 2. Suppose we choose option 3: `Create an App Service app with deployment from GitHub`

-    This tool will display the commands contained in the scenario.
+    This tool will display the commands contained in the scenario

     ![Search Scale Server Detailed Result](https://github.com/ReaNAiveD/image/blob/master/search-scenario-app-service-detail.png)

-    - You can visit the original documentation or CLI script to get more comprehensive context via the given link.
+    - You can visit the original documentation or CLI script to get more comprehensive context via the given link

 3. Then you can execute the the command combinations for this scenario in an walk-through mode